Jorge79/my-trips/README.md

 # Clone the repository to you machine:
 $ git clone https://github.com/Jorge79/my-trips.git

-# Choose the directory
+# Choose the directory:
 $ cd my-trips

-Install the dependencies
+Install the dependencies:
 $ yarn
 ```